alexandre-touret/rest-apis-versioning-workshop/docs/01-without_versioning.md

 . ./bin/createBook.sh
 ```

-Now you can stop this service.
+Now you can stop this service now.

 ## Adding new data